Thursday, October 21, 2021 at 7:00pm

 Combining community-based story collection and social justice practices, this engaging and relevant ensemble play co-created by Leilani Chan and Ova Saopeng of TeAda Productions takes us from remote islands to urban cities, from ocean water passageways to paved asphalt highways.
 As the waters of our planet rise, what can we learn from the culture and descendants of the original ocean navigators of the Pacific?

 Leilani Chan (Co-creator, Playwright) is an award-winning performance artist, actor, playwright, director, cultural worker, and founding artistic director of TeAda Productions.
 Masters of the Currents, which had its continental and inter-island tour premieres in 2018, is her newest collaboration with Ova Saopeng.
 Chan was awarded the 2019–20 Santa Monica Artist Fellowship and is co-chair of the National Asian American Theater Conference and Festival.
 Born and raised in Hawai’i, she attended Hampshire College and obtained her MFA from UC Irvine in 2004.

 Ova Saopeng (Co-Creator, Actor) is a Los Angeles–based actor and writer, born in Savannakhet, Laos, and raised in Honolulu, Hawai’i.
 He is an associate producer and teaching artist with TeAda Productions, and co-creator, with Leilani Chan, of the only nationally touring play about the Lao-American experience, Refugee Nation.
 Saopeng received his BA in theatre from USC and has performed nationally with theatre companies including the Children's Theatre Company in Minneapolis, Mark Taper Forum/P.L.A.Y., East West Players, and hereandnow.

 Presented by USC Visions and Voices: The Arts and Humanities Initiative.
-Co-sponsored by Asian Pacific American Student Services.
+Co-sponsored by Asian Pacific American Student Services and KCRW.